EmiliaWenta/goit-react-hw-04-phonebook/README.md

   - It is impossible to add an existing contact, an appropriate message will be displayed.
   - You can filter your contacts.
-  - If You return to the website later, your saved contacts will be shown.

 ## Technologies Used